dirkjanbreeuwer/udacity-data-analyst-project-1-weather-trends/README.md

 # Udacity - Data analyst nano degree - Asignment 1 - Exploring weather trends
-Exploring changes in London temperatures in relation to global temperatures.
+This is a notebook performing basic statistical analysis to describe changes in London temperatures in relation to global temperatures.

+Stastical techniques used: Linear regression, rolling averages, population mean.

 Tools used include: Pandas, numpy, seaborn and matplotlib.